Slip and Fall Lawyers Serving Wellington

 When we take a look at slip or trip and fall incidents, we tend to discover that the majority of them are quite accidental.
 An example of this would be a case in which someone slipped on a puddle of spilled liquid.
 As a result of the subsequent fall, an injury resulted that required medical care and time spent in the healing process.

 But there are other times in which this particular situation would have been completely avoidable.
 For example, a leaking vending machine may be creating wet spots on a commercial building floor.
 If a situation like this was known to the building manager or owner and nothing was done about it, it could create a hazardous situation.
 This is especially true if the area wasn’t marked with signage that warned of a slipping hazard.
 This scenario could constitute negligence on the part of the part of the building manager/owner.
-If someone became injured as a result of this negligence, then they might have a case for filing a lawsuit in order to receive compensation for any resultant damages.What laws pertain to Wellington slip and fall accident injuries?
+If someone became injured as a result of this negligence, then they might have a case for filing a lawsuit in order to receive compensation for any resultant damages.Wellington, Florida: Who Is At-Risk for Slip and Fall Accidents

 When attempting to file a slip and fall lawsuit, you may run into an item known as the Comparative Negligence Rule.
 This is something that a representative attorney for the building (defendant) may readily bring up.
 The rule basically states that, in the case of an accident such as this, the victim may have also been partly responsible for the slip and fall injury.
 If the court determines that both parties were at fault, then they would assign a percentage of the blame to each party which will directly affect how much restitution will be awarded.
 Therefore, the percentage of negligence depends on the circumstances of each case.
 This is just one reason why it’s a good idea to seek the assistance of experienced slip and fall attorneys who serve Wellington.